effl-lab/Fast-Neural-Fields/README.md

 ## Experiments

-Please refer to the README file in each folder to run the code for the experiments.
+Please refer to the README file in each folder for instructions on running the code and for more details.

 ## Citation